Frozen Shoulder

 Symptoms, Treatments and Approach

-The symptoms of frozen shoulder typically develop gradually and are characterized by pain and stiffness in the shoulder joint in the initial stages.
+The symptoms of frozen shoulder usually appear slowly.
+They include pain and stiffness in the shoulder joint at first.
 The pain may be dull or sharp and may be felt in the upper arm or neck.

 For example, people with frozen shoulder tend to experience difficulties with: